fotunato/fotunato.github.io/README.md

     get does not update the server<br>
     get is not as secure as post because unlike post, get includes the data in the URL

-3. novalidate

-    specifies that the form submission should not be validated

 ```htm
 <form novalidate>
 </form>
 ```

 *overridden by formnovalidate*

+3. novalidate

+    specifies that the form submission should not be validated<br><br>

 <u>target</u>